 The more implant posts you place in your mouth, the more support your teeth will have going forward.
 Each implant post can handle so much bite pressure.
 Therefore, you need to make sure that there are enough implant posts to support your bite forces.
 Here are some of factors to take into consideration when deciding how many implant posts you need:

 Number of missing teeth

-Obviously, the more teeth that you’re missing, the more implant posts you will require.
-Here is how this concept works:
+The more teeth you’re missing, the more implant posts you need.
+Here’s how it works:

-- If you’re missing just one tooth, then you almost always need a single implant post to replace this missing tooth.
+- Missing one tooth – If you’re missing just one tooth, then you need a single implant post to replace your sole missing tooth

 - Missing 2 teeth – If you’re missing 2 back teeth then you should place 2 posts and 2 crowns.
 If you’re missing 2 front teeth next to each other, you could get away with 1 post that supports both crowns (unless you’re missing a canine tooth).

 - Missing 3 teeth – When you’re missing 3 adjacent teeth, you could place 3 implants and 3 crowns, or 2 implants and a 3-unit bridge supported by these 2 posts.

 You may have noticed that it’s not always a 1:1 ratio between implant posts and the number of missing teeth.
 In fact, you can replace all of your missing teeth using the all-on-4 implant technique by placing just 4 implant posts.
 This means that you can replace 12 teeth with just 4 implant posts.
 Of course, each case is unique, so be sure to consult with your dentist to see exactly how many implant posts you need.